 University Taido Club (Yliopiston Taido) offers Taido trainings several times a week at Kaapelitehdas (Tallberginkatu 1 C, 4th floor, Helsinki) and at Porthania (Yliopistonkatu 3, basement floor, Helsinki).

-Taido is a wide ranging and dynamic martial art.
-Use of the whole body and its different axis are in the core of Taido.
-Different three dimensional ways of movement including acrobatic cartwheels and somersaults provide both attack and defense techniques with speed and strength.
+Taido is a wide-ranging and dynamic martial art.
+Use of the whole body and its different axes are at the core of Taido.
+Different three-dimensional ways of movement including acrobatic cartwheels and somersaults provide both attack and defense techniques with speed and strength.
 Taido is a challenging but rewarding and fun hobby.

 In the Taido Core course you will learn: